kilfour/QuickMGenerate/README.md

 Or use the factory method overload:
 `MGen.For<T>().Construct<T>(Func<T> ctor)`

-*Note :* The Construct 'generator' does not actually generate anything, it only influences further generation.
+*Note :* The Construct combinator does not actually generate anything, it only influences further generation.

 ### Many objects.